FormMail.pl

 Formspree

 Form backend for static sites.
-Just point your form action to their URL.
+Point your form action to their endpoint.
+Free tier: 50 submissions/month.

 Web3Forms